Pinned Distances in Modules over Finite Valuation Rings: Proof of Theorem

-\begin{theorem}\emph{\cite[Theorem 2.3]{A}} Let $R$ be a finite valuation ring of order $q^r$.
-Let $Q$ be a set of points in $R^3$ and $\Pi$ be a set of planes in $R^3$.
-Then the number of incidences $\left|I(Q, \Pi)\right|$ between $Q$ and $\Pi$ satisfies
+\begin{theorem} \emph{\cite[Theorem 2.3]{VTHV}} Let $Q, \Pi$ be weighted set of points and planes in $R^3$ with the weighted integer function $w$, both total weight $W$.
+Suppose that maximum weights are bounded by $w_{0}\ge 1$ Let the number of weighted incidences be